 Ultimately, these changes will lead to cost reductions and increased production efficiency.

-Several EV manufacturing plants are planning to expand their electric car production capacity because of increased policy support.
-This is, of course, good news for the market at large, since it means that the supply of EVs will be able to catch up with the demand.
+Several EV manufacturing plants plan to expand their electric car production capacity because of increased policy support.
+This is good news for the market at large since it means that the supply of EVs will be able to catch up with the demand.

-And if that wasn’t enough, we’re also working on some pretty exciting stuff here at Virta.
-For example, our proprietary Plug&Charge feature allows our customers to identify themselves directly by connecting their vehicle to a charger.
-No pin codes, RFID tags, or credit cards necessary.
+And if that wasn’t enough, we’re also working on some exciting stuff here at Virta.
+For example, our proprietary Plug&Charge feature allows our customers to identify themselves directly by connecting their vehicles to a charger.
+No pin codes, RFID tags, or credit cards are necessary.

 6. The environmental impact of EVs

-During the year 2021, more than 40 million tonnes of carbon-dioxide equivalent of GHC emissions were saved by the use of EVs, globally.
-In practice, all emissions from EVs are born as a result of the manufacturing process, whereas a similar logic can’t be applied to internal combustion engine (ICE) cars.
-In the grand scheme of things, it seems safe to conclude that the public debate over EVs vs. ICE cars environmental impact is turning in the favor of EVs.
+In 2022, EV use saved more than 80 million tonnes of GHG emissions EVs globally.
+In practice, all EV emissions are born due to the manufacturing process, while we can’t apply similar logic to internal combustion engine (ICE) cars.
+In the grand scheme of things, it’s safe to conclude that the public debate over EVs vs ICE cars’ environmental impact is turning in favour of EVs.

-Future predictions based on the Stated Policies Scenario say that in 2030, the use of EVs could help avoid 460 million tonnes of carbon-dioxide equivalent of GHG emissions.
+Future predictions based on the Stated Policies Scenario say that in 2030, using EVs could help avoid 700 million tonnes (Mt) of carbon dioxide equivalent (CO2-eq) of GHG emissions.
+The Announced Pledges Scenario takes this number even further, predicting over 770 Mt of CO2-eq.

 Are electric vehicles (really) green?

-We debunked a lot of the misinformation that’s currently circulating about EVs and what it takes to produce them.
+We debunked a lot of the misinformation circulating about EVs and what it takes to produce them.

 Read it here — Myth buster: Electric vehicles are not green.